TechVesrse-CT-University/TechVerse/Redme.md

-# EduTect - An Automated one solution for all bodies included in Education process
+# EduTech - An Automated one solution for all bodies included in Education process
 ![](/Frontend/public/image.png)

 ## Table of Content